What makes a great StoryWalk?

 4. An effective display

 If you are hesitating to do your first walk because you think you do not have the funds, then look no further.
-The new DIY Storybook Walk Editions created by A Little Donnerwetter Books is fantastic for creating walks on a budget.
+The new DIY Storybook Walk Editions created by A Little Donnerwetter Books are fantastic for creating walks on a budget.
 This is a version of a book which makes creating a storybook walk much easier.
 The back of each double-sided page, or spread, is white, and prompts have already been added.
 All you need to do is tear out the pages and cut along the dotted lines, match up the spreads, laminate, and display as desired.
 A Little Donnerwetter Books currently has a few editions available and is busy adding new authors to their collection.
 In addition, there are also Ready-to-Use Storybook Walk Editions which come laminated and ready to hang.
 You can now do a complete storybook walk for under $50.

-Storybook Walks are a fabulous way to encourage children to read.
+Outdoor literacy displays are a fabulous way to encourage children to read.
 They are perfect for libraries, schools, public parks, and anywhere where children gather.
 If you would like to learn more about how to do your next walk, check out the information on StorybookWalk.com or order our new book, “How to Create a Storybook Walk: simple, creative, and affordable ways to make your first walk a success” (available mid July, 2024) for only $11.99.

 Isn’t it time that you created your first storybook walk?